 1929: The NHL makes a major change to the way the game is played by allowing forward passing in all three zones.
 Prior to the rule change, teams are not permitted to make forward passes in the attacking zone.
 The rule change provides a major boost to offense around the League.

-1979: The Minnesota North Stars sign forward Dino Ciccarelli, who goes undrafted after fracturing his leg during his final season of junior hockey with the London Knights.
+1979: The Minnesota North Stars sign forward Dino Ciccarelli, who goes undrafted after breaking his leg during his final season of junior hockey.
 Ciccarelli sets an NHL playoff record for rookies by scoring 14 goals in 19 games in 1981.
-He finishes his career with 608 regular-season goals and is inducted into the Hockey Hall of Fame in 2010.
+He finishes his NHL career with 1,200 points (608 goals, 592 assists) and is inducted into the Hockey Hall of Fame in 2010.